fletchermoore/n2c2/README.md

 Troubleshooting/Parting Words
 =============================

-I have not tested many use cases, so it may be possible to break the program.
-Consider this an alpha release.
-If you can reproduce any erroneous behavior, please contact me via email.
+I have been using it for a while with LibreOffice and it works well.
+Currently there is a rareish bug wherein the formatting will become screwed up.
+I have not gotten around to fixing it yet.
+I have not tested this in gdoc created documents lately, but it should work.

+In LibreOffice, if you delete a bullet, but leave the text, this will cause the text to be ignored.
+I have not bothered to figure out why this is the case, but to avoid this problem use `<shift>+<enter>` to create linebreaks instead of deleting bullets.

 Importing the same file again will duplicate all of the cards and images.
-Checking for existence is on my todo list.
+Checking for prior existence is on my todo list.
 For now you will need to manage that aspect yourself.

-glhf.